sja-odoo/Covid-Vaccine-Availability-India/README.md

 ### 5. Done!

-Make sure you change you pincode in the code file.
+Make sure your change you pincode in the code file.